Brevet: Modern usage

 The U.S. National Guard, which depends on the governor of a state to concede its commissions in the Army National Guard and Air National Guard, may still confer brevets.
 Many states maintain a clause permitting the governor to confer any rank in its defense forces, including the militia and National Guards.
 Some states provide that the sitting governor may confer any rank, but this appointment is considered valid only for the duration of the governor's own term in office.

 Some states also confer brevets as part of their regular honors system.
 Georgia confers honorary ranks into its state police force.
 Kentucky is famous for its colonels, and so too is Tennessee, both of which make the appointment as an honorary member of the governor's staff.
-Alabama, Kentucky, Texas and Nebraska also confer flag officer ranks within a symbolic navy.
+Alabama, Kentucky, Texas, and Nebraska also confer flag officer ranks within a symbolic navy.
 Similar honors have been issued for the Georgia Naval Militia, which has existed only on paper since 1908.
 In all cases these honorary titles may be considered effective brevets, equal to that of the National Guard, by being conferred by a sitting governor.

 The 2019 John S. McCain National Defense Authorization Act (NDAA) provided the Army with 770 brevet positions.
-The U.S. Army Brevet promotion program selects officers for temporary promotion to serve at the next higher rank in a critical billet.
-A brevet promotion entitles an officer to be temporarily promoted to the next grade and to avail the pay and benefits of the higher rank.
+The U.S. Army brevet promotion program selects officers for temporary promotion to serve at the next higher rank in a critical billet.
+A brevet promotion entitles an officer to be temporarily promoted to the next grade and to avail of the pay and benefits of the higher rank.
 This program is one of the nine new authorities that provide the Army flexibility to determine the characteristics of a talent management system.